dduh96/tdd-group10/README.md

 - [x] Case 4: bms for some keywords found, but not for others -> return List for all found bms

 ## setDomainByUrl(String url): String
-- [ ] Case 1: url is a URL, -> return correct domain set
+- [x] Case 1: url is a URL, -> return correct domain set
-- [ ] Case 2: url is NULL -> throw MissingArgumentException
+- [ ] Case 2: url is NULL -> throw NullPointerException
 - [ ]
 - [ ]
 - [ ]